Maintaining a glorious garden brimming with scented flowers and vibrant foliage is easy - just give plants what they want:

 Note: Additional applications of chicken manure will also be of benefit.

-Acid-lovers like gardenias, camellias, azaleas and roses.
+Acid-lovers like gardenias, camellias, roses and blueberries.

 Native trees and shrubs